 Former assistant on two NCAA Division II National Championship teams

-Shannon Neely is in her second season as an assistant coach at Northwestern.
+Shannon Neely is in her third season as an assistant coach at Northwestern.
 Neely joined the Wildcats' soccer family in April 2012 after spending the previous three seasons as an assistant coach at Grand Valley State University in Allendale, Mich., where she helped guide the Lakers to two NCAA Division II National Championships.

 "We are excited to have Shannon joining our staff," Moynihan said.
 "She has an infectious positive energy about her and she is a true teacher.
 To be a good teacher you need to be curious, have a hunger for more knowledge, be a creative problem solver and you also need to care deeply about people.
 Shannon displays all of these qualities and she also is a winner."